-“Try to make ads that don’t sound like ads, but something that you would actually enjoy watching on TikTok yourself, and incorporate the message within that,” she says.
+“Try to make ads that don’t sound like ads, but something that you would actually enjoy watching on TikTok yourself, and incorporate the message within that,” Darya says.

 Remember that every marketing strategy will take some trial and error.
-Start small, review your metrics, and optimize as you go to create a TikTok ad campaign that will work for your brand.
+Start small, review your metrics, and optimize as you go to create TikTok ads that will work for your brand.

 TikTok ads work by targeting viewers based on demographics, interests, and behaviors.
 Advertisers can create ads in the form of video, image, or hashtag challenges.
 The ads are then shown to the target audience in the form of sponsored videos, ads in the For You feed, hashtag challenges, or promoted trends.
 TikTok also allows advertisers to track their performance and make adjustments to their campaigns in real time.